If you’re early in your sobriety or stuck in a cycle of relapse, you might find yourself questioning why you’re doing this to yourself.

 7. My Mental Health Is Stronger

-In the last year of my drinking, I woke up every day with the worst cases of anxiety, sometimes referred to as a “hangxiety.”
+In the last year of my drinking, I woke up every day with the worst cases of anxiety, sometimes referred to as “hangxiety.”
 I would ask my husband to hold me tight while I did some deep breathing just so I could get out of bed.
 It was awful.

 That never happens these days.